SoftUni-Internal/interactive-content/EN/04-For-Loop/02-For-Loop.md

 [image assetsSrc="for-loop-use-case.png" /]

-The loop starts with the "**for**" operator and passes through all values for a particular variable in a given range, for example, the numbers from 1 to 10 (included), and for each value, it performs a series of commands.
+The loop starts with the **for** operator and passes through all values for a particular variable in a given range, for example, the numbers from 1 to 10 (included), and for each value, it performs a series of commands.

 ## Syntax: For-Loop